ndrohith09/Snakegame/README.md

 This is a basic Snake game

-Using pyturtle this game was
+Using pyturtle this game was created